ksurl/docker-flexget/README.md

 # Notes

 Add custom log location with custom CMD e.g. `flexget -l /path/flexget.log daemon start --autoreload-config`

-The ssh folder expects a config file with a Host named tunnel and a known_hosts file (create by connecting to remote host on docker host and moving to docker ssh folder location)

-Use separate a Host for ssh commands in tasks

 The tunnel is primarily used for transmission access (no reverse proxy needed)